Contributing

 task test. - Open a PR with a clear description of the root cause and fix.

-Improving Bindings¶
+Improving bindings¶

 Binding changes must:

 - Not add logic that belongs in the Rust core.
+Bindings are pure translation layers.

 - Have test coverage in the binding's native test suite.